Twenty-second Sunday in Ordinary Time (A)

 You are Peter, and upon this rock I will build my church (Mt.
 16: 18).
 Get behind me, Satan!
 You are a stumbling block to me (G- Gk. text).
 Within five verses of Matthew’s gospel, Jesus addresses Simon Peter by two titles, shocking in their contrast: “Rock” and “Satan.”
 The one a title of highest regard, the other of utter contempt.
 How could such a stunning rebuke come so soon after Jesus’ lofty tribute to the fisherman from Galilee?

 Well for one thing, the sudden change occurred when a new word entered the disciples’ vocabulary: the word “cross.”
 A word terrifying to anyone acquainted with Roman justice.
 A word as unexpected as Peter’s earlier confession of faith.
 For when Jesus asked -- Who do people say the Son of Man is? -- Peter was an unlikely source for the answer: You are the Christ, the Son of the living God (Mt.
 16:13,16).
-After all, Peter, wasn’t known for being a quick study!
+Peter, after all, wasn’t known for being a quick study!

 And that curve ball set the stage for the real surprise: Jesus began to show his disciples that he must go to Jerusalem and suffer greatly from the elders, the chief priests, and the scribes, and be killed….
 (G).
 If only Peter’s insight into hidden things served him now.
 But no. The Rock falters and becomes a stumbling-stone: God forbid, Lord!
 No such thing shall ever happen to you (G).
 See how that little word “cross” threw everything off balance.

 So Peter’s problem persists.
 His objections can still be heard: “If only we could get rid of Christianity’s stumbling-blocks, people would come flocking to us.”
 “Bring the church up to date and our image problem will be solved.”
 “Get rid of those things that make people trip and fall.”
-And by the way, I’m not thinking of the usual list of objections as if the church had only a few things to say about the times.
+And by the way, I’m not thinking of the usual list of objections as if the church had only a few things to say about "the times."

 Those, like Pope Francis, who are unafraid to comfort the afflicted as they afflict the comfortable, might well utter the same lament Jeremiah voiced: All the day long I am an object of laughter; everyone mocks me . . .
 The word of the LORD has brought me derision and reproach all the day.
 (I) And attempts to soften the rock deserve the same response Jesus gave to Peter: You are thinking not as God does, but as human beings do (G).